tetpolycarp/SaleOrder3/Readme.txt

 Items need to be done after Banh Chung done 2024:
 0. Leave it for a few more days
 1. Shutdown EC2 instance.
-2. Turn off cloudwatch to start/stop EC2 instance: "CloudWatch\Rules\StartBtvEc2Instance" and "StopBtvEc2"
+2. Turn off cloudwatch to start/stop EC2 instance: "EventBridge\Scheduler\Scheduled rules(legary)" in Oregon
    Release ElasticIPs from EC2 instance then delete it.
 3. Cancel/release the active phone number from the console
 4. Submit the support ticket from the console to ask them to suspend/cancel the account